Blockbuster bomb: Operational use

-The first type of aircraft to carry 4,000 lb bombs operationally was the Wellington during a strike on Emden in April 1941; carriage of the bomb required the bomb beam to be removed from the bomb bay and a slot cut in the bomb doors - the bomb protruded slightly through this and, on release, simply fell out through the hole.
+The first type of aircraft to carry 4,000 lb bombs operationally was the Wellington during a strike on Emden in April 1941; carriage of the bomb required the bomb beam to be removed from the bomb bay and a slot cut in the bomb doors – the bomb protruded slightly through this and, on release, simply fell out through the hole.
 The bomb later became part of the standard bomb load of the RAF's heavy night bombers and Mosquitoes of the Light Night Strike Force, whose aircraft would sometimes bomb Berlin twice in one night, flown by two different crews.

 The 2,000 lb HC was used until the end of the war, its usage peaking in 1944 with over 16,000 dropped.

 The 8,000 lb and the 12,000 lb could be carried only by the Avro Lancaster which needed to be slightly modified with bulged bomb-bay doors.
+The 8,000 lb bomb could also be carried by Handley Page Halifax, starting from B.Mk.II Series IA, but this was rarely used, since the bomb doors could not be fully closed.